huaxuyu/masscubedocs/content/docs/_index.md

 Hello!
 Welcome to the MassCube documentation!

-**Date**: 2024-08-30 **Version**: 1.0.16
+**Date**: 2024-12-09 **Version**: 1.1.4

 <!--more-->

 ## What is MassCube?

-MassCube is an open-source computing library in Python that offers a flexible infrastructure for data processing and method development in mass spectrometry-based chemical analysis.
+MassCube is an open-source computing library and framework for MS data processing in Python.
+It supports comprehensive functionalities and workflows designed for versatile data processing tasks.

 ## Features